MARKET SNAPSHOT: Dow Futures Inch Higher As Traders Wait For Fed's Signals

 Other markets:Oil futures (http://www.marketwatch.com/story/oil-prices-under-pressure-on-worries-data-will-confirm-rising-us-stockpiles-2017-06-14) fell after the American Petroleum Institute said Tuesday that U.S. oil and gasoline stockpiles rose again last week.
 A report from the Energy Information Administration, due at 10:30 a.m.
 Eastern, will be watched for confirmation of the increase.

 European stocks advanced, while Asian markets (http://www.marketwatch.com/story/asian-markets-gain-as-tech-stocks-bounce-back-2017-06-13) closed mixed.
-Gold futures edged higher, and a key dollar index was little changed.
+Gold futures and a key dollar index were little changed.

 (END) Dow Jones Newswires